-There have been incredible reports within my community of people with insomnia for years, having their first full night’s sleep after consuming Reishi.
+There have been incredible reports within my community of people not having slept properly for years, having their first full night’s sleep after consuming Reishi.
 Not just one or two people but MULTIPLE… just brilliant!!!!!

 How I use it:

-This brilliant shroom works WONDERS for me.
-But as I am highly sensitive to it, I have to be mindful of dosage. ¼ to ½ a teaspoon is ample for me.
+This wonderful shroom works WONDERS for me.
+Although I am highly sensitive to it, I have to be mindful of dosage. ¼ to ½ a teaspoon is ample for me.

 Used in the same way as the ashwagandha, mostly alongside it, like lovers.

-flickering blue lights (from your computer, your TV, your phone, to name a few) can harm our bodily systems.
+One of the down sides of all of these flickering lights (from your computer, your TV, your phone, to name a few) is the effect of the blue light on our bodily systems.

 There is a solution!!

 Blue light blocking glasses!
-I love them so much I actually wear them as an accessory a lot of the time!
+I actually love them so much I wear them as just an accessory a lot of the time!

-These glasses will block blue light waves from reaching the back of your retina.
+These glasses will block blue light waves from touching the back of your retina.
 Allowing your precious melatonin to be produced, so when you decide to lay down… sleep is yours, my friend.

 EMF, in this context, relates to anything with wi-fi attached to it or going through it.

-Some people are more sensitive to this than others, but arguably it affects us all.
+Some people are definitely more sensitive to this than others, but arguably it affects us all.

-turn your wi-fi off at the modem so you don’t have waves whizzing around your house at night, heaven!!!
+Potentially turning your wi-fi off at the modem before bed is another option.
+To sleep with no waves whizzing around your house, heaven!!!